njdart/botanyAppRepo/src/server/API/Readme.txt

 getReserves.php (No POST data.) updateReserve.php (POST = reserveID of reserve to update.
 POST reserve = all reserve fields.) updateSpecimen.php (POST specimenID = ID of specimen to update.
-POST specimen = all specimen fields.)
+POST specimen = all specimen fields.) getReserve.php (POST reserveID = ID of reserve to get.)

 To do: